JovanyAldair/ci-cd-node-app/README.md

-# Node.js APT do download a PDF
+# Node.js API to download a PDF file

 ## Introduction

-This project consists of an API made in Node.js, which will download a PDF file, called `file.pdf` in which I set up a unit test using Node's `supertest` package and did continuous integration **CI** using `Github Actions`
+This project consists of an API made in Node.js, which will download a PDF file, called `file.pdf` in which I set up a unit test using Node.js `supertest` package and did continuous integration **CI** using `Github Actions`

 ## Tools used in this project